clmedders/sandbox/Best_Practices /things-to-think-of.md

 https://ogp.me/

 meta data - is that on testing or content to check and make sure that the right info is there?

+check for meta data, robot.text (tell robots what to search)

+work on a punch list of what to do for my QA stand point

+uptime running?

+create a templete for QA tickets

+links are opening in new tab - (_blank)

+test anchor links

+run snapshot tets